-What is involved in a typical assessment?
+What is involved in a psychoeducational assessment?

 Once you request an assessment for your child you will be sent several forms to complete and return prior to the assessment.
-We will review the information and contact you to plan a testing date.
+We will review the information and contact you to plan an assessment date.
 If your child is being assessed in our office we request that a parent stay in proximity to their child at all times.
 The testing may take several hours over several days.
 Most children are not able to complete the assessment in a single day.
 Once the assessment has been completed a meeting to review preliminary findings will be held with a written report to follow within a few weeks.

 How much time does it take to conduct an assessment?

-Can the assessment be given through Skype or Face Time?
+Can the assessment be given online?

 Can my child’s assessment be used as an official document in the United States?

-Yes, we hold California credentials and if you request the written report be prepared for a US school district it can be written for that purpose.
+We hold California credentials and if you request the written report be prepared for a US school district it can be written for that purpose.

 How can I have ISP come to my school to assess children for learning difficulties?

-ISP asks for all air travel and ground costs be covered.
+ISP asks for all air travel and ground costs to be covered.
 This includes hotel, food, transportation, etc. Email email@example.com for more information and availability.

 How much does a psychoeducational assessment cost?